Popular Mobilization Forces: Shia Turkmen component

 The Turkmen Hashd overall constitute around four thousand members and are called "Brigade 12".

 According to Faleh A. Jabar and Renad Mansour for The Carnegie Foundation, Shia Turkmen joined Popular Mobilization Forces in order to increase their local autonomy from the Kurdistan Region and in order to counter Sunni Turkmen, who joined the Islamic State.

 Christian component

 There are also Christian PMF units in the Nineveh plains.
 The Imam Ali Brigades trained two Christian units called Kata’ib Rouh Allah Issa Ibn Miriam (Spirit of God, Jesus Son of Mary Brigade) and the Babylon Brigades.
-The Babylon Brigades have been described as "psuedo-Christian", as they are led by a Christian commander but are mostly made up of Shabaks and Shia Arabs.
+The Babylon Brigades have been described as "pseudo-Christian", as they are led by a Christian commander but are mostly made up of Shabaks and Shia Arabs.
 In March 2023 there was a brief clash between the Babylon Brigades and the Assyrians of Qaraqosh after the former attempted to take control of a base belonging to the Nineveh Plains Protection Units.